mildsunrise/asahi-linux-docs/docs/hw/soc/spmi.md

  - [0x60..0x7F] **BUS_IRQ_ACK** [RW]: IRQ ACK area for bus-asserted interrupt lines
  - [0x80] **IRQ_ACK** [RW]: IRQ ACK area for controller-asserted interrupt lines
 <!-- space -->
- - [0xA0] **CONFIG1** [RW]: Bits 2..0 settable in T6031, 0x6 or 0x7 on boot.
+ - [0xA0] **CONFIG1** [RW]: Bits 0..2 settable, initialized by iBoot to 6 (`nub-spmi-aN`) or 7 (others).
 Master address?
+ - [0xA4] **ACTION1** [WO]: Writing 1 to some of the bits triggers some actions
 <!-- space -->
- - [0xB0] **FIFO_CURSORS** [RO]: Read/write cursor positions for the TX and RX FIFOs
+ - [0xB0] **CURSORS** [RO]: Read/write cursor positions for the TX and RX FIFOs
- - [0xB4] **CONFIG2** [RW]: Bits 21..16 and 8 settable in T6031, 0 on boot
+ - [0xB4] **PEEK_POS** [RW]: FIFO and buffer position to peek
- - [0xB8] **UNK1** [RO]: Unknown, seems to measure a bunch of things, is affected by CONFIG1
+ - [0xB8] **PEEK_VALUE** [RO]: Word at the position described by PEEK_POS
  - [0xBC] **STATUS1** [RO]: Only bit 0 seen, seems to indicate inability to talk on the bus?

 ## General operation

 To send an SPMI command on the bus, a batch of 32-bit words is pushed to the TX FIFO.
+When all of the following conditions are fulfilled:

+- a complete, valid batch is next in the TX FIFO
+- there is enough free space in the RX FIFO
+- the bus is free
+- CONFIG1 holds a nonzero value (?)

-When a complete batch is in the TX FIFO, there is enough space in the RX FIFO and the bus is free, the SPMI master side consumes the batch from the TX FIFO, sends the corresponding frames on the bus, and then writes a batch of words to the RX FIFO.
+the SPMI master side consumes the batch from the TX FIFO, sends the corresponding frames on the bus, and writes a batch of words to the RX FIFO.
 The general structure of a batch of words in either FIFO is as follows:

  1. a command word (TX FIFO) or reply word (RX FIFO).
  2. 0 to 16 data bytes, which are packed into words in little-endian order, resulting in 0 to 4 words (as many as needed)